Evolutionary graph theory derived from eco-evolutionary dynamics: Discussion

+Tkadlec et al.~\cite{tkadlec2019} constructed networks that increase the fixation probability of a mutant, but at a cost of higher fixation time.
+As per our investigations, these networks would be more susceptible to clonal interference.
+In the networks we considered, we found that the fixation probability decreases as the mutation rate increases when there is clonal interference (Figure \ref{fig: fixation before CI}).
+Frean et al.~\citep{frean2013} suggested that networks with higher fixation time are more susceptible to clonal interference.
+They showed that the star network has a higher fixation time than the complete network.
+This is consistent with our observations.
+Clonal interference is therefore another element that can be considered in the context of amplifiers, especially in those networks with long fixation times.

-To implement eco-evolutionary dynamics on a network-structured population, we combined birth with movement such that offspring can be placed on a different connected site from their parent.
+Extending evolutionary graph theory by considering movement continues to be an active area of research e.g.~\cite{schimit2019,broom2020}.
+We implemented movement on a network-structured population combining birth with movement such that offspring can be placed on a different connected site from their parent.
 This means that the movement is local and dependent upon the network-structure of the population.
-With the exception of bD dynamics, we were able to recover all other standard evolutionary graph theory dynamics.
+With the exception of bD dynamics, we were able to recover all other standard evolutionary graph theory dynamics (Table \ref{tab: derived standard dynamics}).
 This shows that the localised movement in standard evolutionary graph theory dynamics is primarily based on this mechanism where movement is combined with birth, but also highlights that other options exist.
-In the case of bD dynamics, movement would need to be separated from birth because it requires an offspring to be initially placed in the same site as its parent before moving to another site.
-Using our framework as a skeleton, we can implement this by adding an additional term to the infinitesimal dynamics that accounts for a change in state caused by the movement of individuals.
-However, this movement term would require restrictions so that individuals can move only once to a neighbouring site, highlighting a further unrealistic assumption required to obtain evolutionary graph theory dynamics.
+We could implement different movement dynamics by adding an additional term to the infinitesimal dynamics (Equation \eqref{eq: generator}) to account for a change in state caused by the movement of individuals.
+This includes movements that would enable bD dynamics to be recovered.